timmcca-be/slang-shaders/bezel/koko-aio/docs.md

         Controls how much the bloom has to be wide.
     Quality:
         How much the shape of the bloomed picture will reflect the original one.
-    Input Gamma:
+    Input Gamma (threshold):
         Use this as a threshold to control how much a pixel has to be bright to produce a bloom effect.
+    Output Gamma (contour smoothness):
+        Lowering it will make the bloom contour more pronunced.
+        Handy to simulate well defined "Aura" effects.
     Power multiplier:
         Just apply a gain to the final bloom.
-    Output Gamma:
-        Play with it.
+    Modulate: Local exposure eye adaption strength
+        Simulate the process through which the pupil adapt itself to different light conditions.
-    Strength on bright areas:
-        Since the light produced by the bloom effect is added to the underlying image, it can produce burn effects on the already bright areas.
+    Modulate: Strength on bright areas (0 = aura) Since the light produced by the bloom effect is added to the underlying image, it can produce clipping effects on the already bright areas.
         This is actually an hack that will avoid to bloom them.
-        Don't use too low values.
-    Bypass:
+    Bypass/Solo:
         See how the bloomed image looks alone.
+        Use 1.0 to see naked bloom without any modulation applied Use 2.0 to see naked bloom with modulation applied

 **Curvature:**
     Emulates a curved CRT display.